List of Ocean's characters: Willy Bank

-Bank is a successful and experienced hotel owner, whose every previous hotel has won a prestigious award.
+Bank is a successful and experienced hotel owner, with every hotel under his ownership having won a prestigious award.
 He serves as the main antagonist of the third film.
 He thinks of himself as a credible old-timer, for he once shook Sinatra's hand.
 After backstabbing Reuben, his soon-to-be-opened hotel-casino becomes the final target for Ocean's Thirteen.

 Bank is played by Al Pacino.

 The Women

 Tess Ocean

 Having filed for divorce during her husband's four-year prison term, Tess moves away from New York and becomes the curator of the Bellagio art gallery.
 She also begins a relationship with Terry Benedict, resulting in the jealousy of her ex-husband Danny.
 Unknowingly, she plays a small part in the casino heist when a cell phone is put in her coat.
 After realizing Danny loves her more than Terry, she goes back to him and awaits him coming out of his second prison sentence (for violating his parole).
 In Twelve, although Tess seems to accept her husband's never-ending search for potential targets, she still demands that her husband take their lives more seriously.
 However, she is drawn into the planned theft by invitation of Linus, who needs her in the museum heist as she bears a striking resemblance to actress Julia Roberts.
 After she and Danny are reunited she makes him apologize for forcing her into doing something wrong.

 Tess is played by Julia Roberts and is generally considered to be Ocean's twelfth member in the second film.